ChatFeed#

 pn.extension()

-async def openai_callback(contents, user, instance):
+async def openai_callback(contents):

 response = await openai.ChatCompletion.acreate(